 Williamson wasn’t saying that women who have had abortions should be rounded up and hanged, he wasn’t saying that the death penalty was a good idea – he actually said he was “squishy” on it, if I recall his exact words.
 He wasn’t even saying that abortion should be illegal.
 He was saying that IF we were to take that step, here’s the logical followthrough of taking that step, and I think that is a valuable point to make.
 Particularly to conservatives who often call (IMO) quite recklessly for abortion to be made illegal without thinking through what a world with illegal abortion would actually look like.

 Contrary to popular belief, one can be both adamantly pro-life and have a reasonable and realistic view of the lengths it would take to make abortion illegal.
-Williamson wrote thoughtfully and reasonably about the subject here: https://www.washingtonpost.com/opinions/kevin-williamson-the-punishment-i-favor-for-abortion/2018/04/25/5001c6cc-48c5-11e8-8b5a-3b1697adcc2a_story.html?noredirect=on&utm_term=.b1d61f91e012 I am not a fan of abortion either, but would never make it illegal due to the costs to civil liberties and I’ve written about that here: https://ordinary-times.com/2017/04/18/the-tomiknockers/ It is clear to me Kevin Williamson has done quite a lot of deep thinking about this topic and he has a very nuanced opinion on it.
-When you look at his statement in the context of his personal history and other things he’s written, not to mention simple good sense, it comes off not as the call to action that some were disengenuously claiming it to be, but as far more a message (warning) to conservatives.
+Williamson has written thoughtfully and reasonably on the subject.
+I am not a fan of abortion either, but would never make it illegal due to the cost to civil liberties.
+It is clear to me as someone who acknowledges the complexity of the abortion issue, that Kevin Williamson has done quite a lot of deep thinking about this topic and he has a very nuanced opinion on it.
+When you look at his statement in the context of his personal history and other things he’s written, not to mention simple good sense, it comes off not as the call to action that some were disingenuously claiming it to be, but as far more a message (warning) to conservatives.

 Williamson’s deeper message, for those who would bother to listen instead of running off to don The Handmaid’s Tale cosplay outfits, is that conservatives cannot have it both ways.
 Conservatives can’t call for abortion to be criminalized without first wrestling with the consequences – real, actual, living breathing women would have to be punished for having abortions to the furthest extent of the law.
 His point was valid and valuable; beyond that, both corporal punishment and abortion rights are freely debated political topics that a political journalist really ought to be able to express opinions on, even unpopular ones, because they’re being actively debated in the public sphere.

 Most of Jeong’s statements had literally NOTHING to do with valid political discourse.
-Williamson at the least was discussing real political subjects that politicians and journalists have debated openly in the public sphere for decades – the death penalty and criminalizing abortion.
+Williamson, on the other hand, was discussing real political subjects that politicians and journalists have debated openly in the public sphere for decades – the death penalty and criminalizing abortion.
 Williamson was discussing serious issues that politicians may or may not enact into laws that will then be enforced.
 Jeong was saying she takes joy in being mean to elderly white men and that white people should live underground like goblins.

 Kevin Williamson was engaging in political speech.
 Sarah Jeong was engaging in divisive personal attacks against an entire race of people in the guise of humor.
 She can say whatever the hell she would like on a variety of topics; she doesn’t need to limit herself to political issues, of course.
 And of course, the New York Times can hire her despite her having said those things.
 God bless America.
 But it is not the same thing as Kevin Williamson because of the context.
 So that leaves me wondering how can millions of people call ME a hypocrite for thinking it’s bad form for a journalist to be fired for having an opinion on a legitimate political topic while defending derogatory statements (and again, there were hundreds of them, dating back years) that have nothing whatever to do with political issues?